 |Requirements||Frequently Asked Questions (FAQ)||Request Form|

-The U.S. Bankruptcy Court for the Southern District of Indiana now offers debtors the opportunity to request receipt of court notices and orders via e-mail, instead of U.S. mail, through a program called Debtor Electronic Bankruptcy Noticing (DeBN).
+The U.S. Bankruptcy Court for the Southern District of Indiana offers debtors the opportunity to request receipt of Court notices and orders via email, instead of U.S. mail, through a program called Debtor Electronic Bankruptcy Noticing (DeBN).
 Participation in the DeBN is optional, not mandatory.

 DeBN provides the following advantages:

-Faster – You will receive notices the same day they are filed by the court.
+Faster – You will receive notices the same day they are issued by the Court.

 Convenient – Access your notices anywhere you have internet access.